groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-java/README.md

 [Product Page](https://products.groupdocs.cloud/rewriter/java/) | [Documentation](https://docs.groupdocs.cloud/rewriter/) | [Demos](https://products.groupdocs.app/rewriter/family) | [Swagger UI](https://reference.groupdocs.cloud/rewriter/) | [Examples](https://github.com/groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-java) | [Blog](https://blog.groupdocs.cloud/category/rewriter/) | [Search](https://search.groupdocs.cloud/) | [Free Support](https://forum.groupdocs.cloud/c/rewriter) | [Free Trial](https://purchase.groupdocs.cloud/trial)

-GroupDocs.Rewriter Cloud SDK for Java is a simple Python SDK that enables your cloud Apps to perform paraphrasing, simplification, summarization and paraphrasing detection of Microsoft Word®, Microsoft PowerPoint®, OpenOffice, Markdown, HTML, Adobe Acrobat® PDF documents, images and scanned documents, audio and video files as well as plain text by adding just a few lines of code.
+GroupDocs.Rewriter Cloud SDK for Java is a simple Java SDK that enables your cloud Apps to perform paraphrasing, simplification, summarization, comparison,  formalization, synonymization and detection of paraphrased, summarized and AI generated content in documents of different formats, images and scans, audio and video files as well as plain text by adding just a few lines of code.

 In other words, it's a SDK for document and plain text rewriting, summarization, etc. in our Cloud, that supports paraphrasing of .doc, .docx, .docm, .pdf, .rtf, .odt, .md, .html, .txt and many other file types.
 Just pass a specific file or text to the GroupDocs.Rewriter Cloud API, and it will process and save result in our Cloud or will return resulting text.